OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-06.md

 ## Luke 6:46

-“Why do you call me, ‘Lord, Lord,’ and do not do what I say?
+“Why do you address me as ‘Lord, Lord,’ and yet do not follow my instructions?

 ## Luke 6:47